Morriz/itsUP/README.md

 - [docker](https://www.docker.com) daemon and client
 - docker [rollout](https://github.com/Wowu/docker-rollout) plugin
+- [openvpn](https://openvpn.net): for testing vpn access (optional)

 **Infra:**

 - Portforwarding of port `80` and `443` to the machine running this stack.
 This stack MUST overtake whatever routing you now have, but don't worry, as it supports your home assistant setup and forwards any traffic it expects to it (if you finish the pre-configured `home-assistant` project in `db.yml`)
 - A wildcard dns domain like `*.itsup.example.com` that points to your home ip.
 This allows to choose whatever subdomain for your services.
 You may of course choose and manage any domain in a similar fashion for a public service, but I suggest not going through such trouble for anything private.

+## Dev/ops tools

+### utility functions

+Source `lib/functions.sh` to get:

+- `dcp`: run a `docker compose` command targeting the proxy stack (`proxy` + `terminate` services): `dcp logs -f`
+- `dcu`: run a `docker compose` command targeting a specific upstream: `dcu test up`
+- `dca`: run a `docker compose` command targeting all upstreams: `dca ps`
+- `dcpx`: execute a command in one of the proxy containers: `dcpx traefik-web 'rm -rf /etc/acme/acme.json && shutdown' && dcp up`
+- `dcux`: execute a command in one of the upstream containers: `dcux test test-informant env`

+In effect these wrapper commands achieve the same as when going into an `upstream/\*`folder and running`docker compose` there.
+I don't want to switch folders/terminals all the time and want to keep a "project root" history of my commands so I choose this approach.

+### Utility scripts

+- `bin/update-certs.py`: pull certs and reload the proxy if any certs were created or updated.
+You could run this in a crontab every week if you want to stay up to date.
+- `bin/write-artifacts.py`: after updating `db.yml` you can run this script to generate new artifacts.
+- `bin/validate-db.py`: also ran from `bin/write-artifacts.py`
+- `bin/requirements-update.sh`: You may want to update requirements once in a while ;)

 ## Howto